CapSnCrunch/capsncrunch/README.md

 ## What I'm currently working on
 - Working at <a href='https://www.charterup.com/'>CharterUP</a>!
 - Writing articles for my blog
-- Building my WALL-E costume for Halloween.
+- Making a CV tool for scanning / sorting magic cards

 ## What I'm currently learning
-- Regex
+- Reading <em>Mastering Regular Expressions</em> by Jeffrey Friedl
-- SQL
+- Learning AWS (studying for Cloud Practitioner)